It ends with the wrong people

 Applicants should use the Internet to network and present themselves with their personal interests - like the programmer Regine Heidorn, who also tweeted about hobbies and found a job she did not even think about.

 And companies should increasingly rely on recommendations from their employees - “because they specifically contact exactly the people who are actually suitable for a certain position and working in a team.
-And they do that with considerable graduation rates, ”explains management consultant Anne Schüller.
+And they do that with remarkable graduation rates, ”explains management consultant Anne Schüller.
 After all, it's about people, not about job descriptions.
 But that is something that both sides like to forget.

 The key to successful job search